santande/SalesTax/README.md

 What things you need to install the software and how to install them

 ```
-JDK 8 and JRE installed and on path
+JDK 8 and JRE installed and on PATH
-Maven 3+ installed and on path
+Maven 3+ installed and on PATH
+Git 2.9+ installed and on PATH
 ```

 ### Installing